The Trauma-Focused Recovery (TFR) Model

 — Judith Lewis Herman, Trauma and Recovery: The Aftermath of Violence - From Domestic Abuse to Political Terror

-// Stage 2 — Trauma Processing
+// Stage 2: Trauma Processing

 Once a person has stabilized and understands what's happening inside their nervous system, they finally become ready for the part of recovery most programs never reach: the trauma work itself.
 This is where old wounds stop running the show.
 This is where people stop surviving and start actually living.

 Trauma processing doesn't mean retelling your story endlessly or ripping scabs off old memories.
-It means working with evidence-based therapies that help the brain safely complete the responses it never had the chance to finish — the ones that got frozen mid-cycle and have been running in the background ever since.
-Approaches like EMDR, ART, IFS, somatic work, grief work, and parts integration help people resolve the patterns that fuel relapse, shame, avoidance, emotional flooding, and destructive coping — not by talking about them, but by working at the level where they actually live.
+It means working with evidence-based therapies that help the brain safely complete the responses it never had the chance to finish, the ones that got frozen mid-cycle and have been running in the background ever since.
+Approaches like EMDR, ART, IFS, somatic work, grief work, and parts integration help people resolve the patterns that fuel relapse, shame, avoidance, emotional flooding, and destructive coping.
+Not by talking about them, but by working at the level where they actually live.

 And here's what most programs don't realize: treatment centers don't need to build an entire trauma department to make Stage 2 possible.
 The infrastructure doesn't have to change.
 The model doesn't have to be restructured.
 What has to change is the handoff.